rjdabbar/simterest/README.md

             text   : body
             integer: pin_id
 ```
-  belongs to user
+  * belongs to user
-  belongs to pin
+  * belongs to pin

 ### Tags/Category
 ```
             DB:
             string: name
 ```
-  belongs to board
+  * belongs to board
+  * belongs to pin

-  Tags can be searched by.
+  * Tags can be searched by.
-  Tags can be followed
+  * Tags can be followed